Ran Blu-ray Movie

 Reviewed by Dr. Svet Atanasov April 30, 2016

-Akira Kurosawa's legendary "Ran" (1985) arrives on Blu-ray courtesy of StudioCanal.
+Akira Kurosawa's "Ran" (1985) arrives on Blu-ray courtesy of StudioCanal.
 The supplemental features on the release include new restoration featurette; new interview with cinematographer Shoji Ueda; the documentary film "Akira Kurosawa: The Epic and the Intimate"; Chris Marker's documentary film "AK"; and more.
 In Japanese, with optional English, French, or German subtitles for the main feature.
 Region-B "locked".

 The great Lord Hidetora (Tatsuya Nakadai, Kagemusha) announces that he has decided to step down and let his three sons -- Taro (Akira TeraoDreams), Jiro (Jinpachi Nezu, Farewell to the Land and Saburo (Daisuke Ryu, Lake of Illusions) -- take over his land.
 Taro, the eldest one, would inherit Lord Hidetora's biggest castle and become the leader of the Ichimonji clan, while Jiro and Saburo would support him.
 In return, Lord Hidetora asks that his sons allow him to spend the rest of his days with them.

-Lord Hidetora arrives at Taro's castle hoping to forget about his altercation with Saburo, but is soon faced with a new dilemma -- after he foolishly kills one of Taro's guards, he is asked to renounce his title.
+In the days ahead, Lord Hidetora arrives at Taro's castle hoping to forget about his altercation with Saburo, but is soon faced with a new dilemma -- after he foolishly kills one of Taro's guards, he is asked to renounce his title.
 Enraged, Lord Hidetora heads to Jiro's castle, where Jiro and his most trusted man, Kurogane (Hisashi Igawa, Rhapsody in August), are plotting to kill Taro and take over the Ichimonji clan.
 When Lord Hidetora learns about Jiro's plan, he loses his mind.

-In 1986, Ran won an Academy Award for Best Costume Design (Emi Wada) as well as Golden Globe Award for Best Foreign Picture.
+In 1986, Ran won an Academy Award for Best Costume Design (Emi Wada) as well as a Golden Globe Award for Best Foreign Picture.

 Ran Blu-ray Movie, Video Quality 3.5 of 5